primarily teaches Introduction to Oral Communication and Interpersonal

 likes to use a variety of teaching techniques and activities, including

-“real.”
+transformation.
 She has been known to drop the f-bomb in class.
-While
+She

-for over 25 years, is an active mentor, and participates in academic and
+has been teaching for over 25 years, is an active mentor, and participates

 circles and restorative discussions and is active in bringing restorative